Superhero Movie: Home media

-Superhero Movie was released on DVD July 8, 2008.
+Superhero Movie was released on DVD on July 8, 2008.
 It was released in the rated PG-13 theatrical version (75 minutes) and the extended edition (81 minutes).
-The extended DVD features commentary by Zucker, Weiss, and Mazin, deleted scenes, and an alternate ending.
-There is also a Blockbuster Exclusive version of the Film which is the PG-13 version with the bonus features on the Unrated version and even more deleted scenes.
+The extended DVD features an audio commentary by Zucker, Weiss, and Mazin, deleted scenes, and an alternate ending.
+There is also a Blockbuster Exclusive version of the film which is the PG-13 version with the bonus features from the unrated version and even more deleted scenes.
+The European (Region 2) DVD has a 15 certificate and has all the features of the extended region 1 version.